syntevo/smartgit-translations/README.md

 > **Note!** Please make sure that your pull request does not contain any unrelated formatting changes (like line endings) or any other unnecessary changes, like re-orderings (keys are automatically sorted by us).

+### Details on the syntax

+If the translation of a specific text should remain identical to the original English text, prefix the text by `=`.
+For example:

+> *.btn"OK"==OK

 ## Help to collect

 Due to the dynamic generation of SmartGit texts, the master mapping does not contain *all* keys, but only *all currently known* keys which have been 'collected' by our contributors and us.
 To help collecting keys: